RhysDeimel/RhysDeimel.github.io/content/posts/2022/updating_the_firmware_on_an_hp_microserver_gen8.md

-Title: Markdown Test Page
+Title: Updating the firmware on an HP MicroServer Gen8
-Date: 2099-12-31
+Date: 2022-10-06
-Tags: test
+Tags: HP MicroServer Gen8
-Status: hidden
 Summary_img: https://via.placeholder.com/600x300
 Summary: A simple markdown page to test formatting and template from.